freeipa/ansible-freeipa/CONTRIBUTING.md

 The tests run automatically on every pull request, using Fedora, CentOS 7, and CentOS 8 environments.

+While developing modules, you can run the tests locally, with [podman].
+See [Testing ansible-freeipa modules with podman].

 See the document [Running the tests] and also the section `Preparing the development environment`, to prepare your environment.